jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 these strings follow a specific format.

 There are two separate properties bundles to deal with.
-One is for the "repo" tier, so it goes in the workflow-tutorial-platform-jar module.
-The other is for the "share" tier, so it goes in the workflow-tutorial-share-jar module.
+One is for the "repo" tier, so it goes in the workflow-tutorial-platform module.
+The other is for the "share" tier, so it goes in the workflow-tutorial-share module.

 Properties for the repo tier go in:

-    $TUTORIAL_HOME/workflow-tutorial-platform-jar/src/main/resources/alfresco/module/workflow-tutorial-platform-jar/messages
+    $TUTORIAL_HOME/workflow-tutorial-platform/src/main/resources/alfresco/module/workflow-tutorial-platform/messages

 The SDK has already created the "messages" folder along with a sample properties file, which you can delete.

-In the messages folder, create a new file called "[scWorkflow.properties](https://github.com/jpotts/alfresco-developer-series/blob/master/workflow/workflow-tutorial/workflow-tutorial-platform-jar/src/main/resources/alfresco/module/workflow-tutorial-platform-jar/messages/scWorkflow.properties)" with the following content:
+In the messages folder, create a new file called "[scWorkflow.properties](https://github.com/jpotts/alfresco-developer-series/blob/master/workflow/workflow-tutorial/workflow-tutorial-platform/src/main/resources/alfresco/module/workflow-tutorial-platform/messages/scWorkflow.properties)" with the following content:

 ```
 # Workflow related strings